abdulwahid130103/abdulwahid130103/readme.md

 ### About Me 🧑

-- 👨‍💼 My name is `Mochammad Ardiansyah`
+- 👨‍💼 My name is `Abdul Wahid Safiudin`
 - 🏚️ I Live in `Mojokerto City, East Java`
-- 👶🏻 Born in `Surabaya, October 13th 2002`
+- 👶🏻 Born in `Mojokerto, January 13th 2003`
-- 🎂 Currently, I am `20` years old
+- 🎂 Currently, I am `21` years old
 - 👨‍🎓 I study `Informatics Management` at `Politeknik Negeri Malang`
 - 🌏 Languages I prefered to use are :
   - 🇮🇩 Indonesian